Sex At Dawn

 • Forget the billions pouring in from porn.
 Forget all the T&A on TV, in advertising, and in movies.
 Forget the love songs we sing on the way into relationships and the blues on the way out.
 Even if we include none of that, the percentage of our lives we human beings spend thinking about, planning, having, and remembering sex is incomparably greater than that of any other creature on the planet.

-• Experts inadvertently encourage us to confuse the two.
-Helen Fisher’s Anatomy of Love, a book referenced earlier, is far more concerned with shared parental responsibility for a child’s first few years than with the love joining the parents to one another.
-But we can’t blame Fisher, as the language itself works against clarity.
-We can “sleep with” someone without ever closing our eyes.1 When we read that the politician “made love” with the prostitute, we know love had little to do with it.
+• When we read that the politician “made love” with the prostitute, we know love had little to do with it.
 When we report how many “lovers” we’ve had, are we claiming to have been “in love” with all of them?
 Similarly, if we “mate” with someone, does that make us “mates”?
 Show a guy a photo of a hot-looking woman and ask him if he’d like to “mate with her.”
 Chances are good he’ll say (or think), “Sure!”
 But chances are also high that marriage, children, and the prospect of a long future together never entered into his decision-making process.

 • We begin with body-size dimorphism.
 This technical-sounding term simply refers to the average difference in size between adult males and females in a given species.
 Among apes for example, male gorillas and orangutans average about twice the size of females, while male chimps, bonobos, and humans are from 10 to 20 percent bigger and heavier than females.
 Male and female gibbons are of equal stature.
-Among mammals generally and particularly among primates, body-size dimorphism is correlated with male competition over mating.2 In winner-take-all mating systems where males compete with each other over infrequent mating opportunities, the larger, stronger males tend to win…and take all.
+Among mammals generally and particularly among primates, body-size dimorphism is correlated with male competition over mating.
+In winner-take-all mating systems where males compete with each other over infrequent mating opportunities, the larger, stronger males tend to win…and take all.
 The biggest, baddest gorillas, for example, will pass genes for bigness and badness into the next generation, thus leading to ever bigger, badder male gorillas—until the increased size eventually runs into another factor limiting this growth.
 On the other hand, in species with little struggle over females, there is less biological imperative for the males to evolve larger, stronger bodies, so they generally don’t.
 That’s why the sexually monogamous gibbons are virtually identical in size.

 • Along these same lines, women have also reported that their partners tend to be more vigorous in bed—reporting deeper, more vigorous thrusting—after a separation or if infidelity is suspected.